Section 1 of 7 · What's Happening

 14%

 Most spending is locked by contracts, salaries, and legal obligations.
-The proposed 9 position cuts come from this constrained pool—which is why even modest staffing reductions are politically and operationally difficult.
+The over-9 position cuts in the proposal come from this constrained pool—which is why even modest staffing reductions are politically and operationally difficult.

 📈 What's Driving the $7.68M Increase